Eligibility Questions

 You must submit your application online through the application website, which you can access from the Fellowship page here.

-You must submit unofficial transcripts from all colleges and universities from which you obtained credits for two courses (usually 6 credits) or more with your application.
+You must submit unofficial transcripts from all colleges and universities from which you obtained credits for two semesters or more.
 You do not need to send transcripts for courses taken in high school, including dual enrollment and AP classes, for which you received college credit.

 Let us know and we’ll reach out to them to ensure they get the email notification.
 Please email us at ClarkeDSFellowship@twc.edu.